DW Akademie in Morocco | Middle East/North Africa | DW | 23.07.2024

 To support the decentralization of Morocco's media sector, DW Akademie and FMAS are launching a pilot model for a regional competence center for community media.
 This could then take the lead as a center for networking, knowledge development and transfer in different regions.

-DW Akademie and FMAS are also implementing a project that is funded by the Delegation of the European Union in Morocco.
-It aims to qualify young people – especially young women – for the labor market and increase their long-term participation in public life.
+DW Akademie and FMAS are also implementing a project funded by the Delegation of the European Union in Morocco.
+It aims to qualify young people – especially young women – for the job market and increase their long-term participation in public life.

 Funding: German Federal Ministry of Economic Cooperation and Development (BMZ), EU Delegation in Rabat